-Metabolic disease is strongly linked to EC and promotes the development of the diseas
+Metabolic disease is strongly linked to EC and promotes the development of the disease

-The NovaTarg drug candidate, NT1195, inhibits EC cell proliferation as well as the metabolic disease risk factors that promotes disease development
+The NovaTarg drug candidate, NT1195, inhibits EC cell proliferation as well as the metabolic disease risk factors that promotes tumor development

 NT1195 is a Drug Candidate for the Treatment of Endometrial Cancer